vc-74/DotNetBenchmarking/Source/DotNetBenchmarking/FunctionCall/DynamicallyCompiled/CompilationAndExecution/README.md

-# Dynamically compiled function execution
+# Dynamically built function compilation and execution

 ## Description
 This benchmark compares different methods of compiling and executing a static/instance delegate adding two integers built dynamically, equivalent to: